seppelz/winwebspeed/WinWebSpeed/ICON_AND_SMARTScreen_FIX.md

 **Problem**: Microsoft Defender SmartScreen shows: "Microsoft Defender SmartScreen prevented an unrecognized app from starting.
 Running this app might put your PC at risk."

+**Why It Started Appearing**:
+- The old executable had built up reputation with Windows SmartScreen over time
+- When the executable was rebuilt (especially with recent changes like the icon fix), the file hash changed
+- Windows now sees it as a completely new file without reputation
+- **This is normal behavior** - every rebuild creates a new file hash, and Windows loses the reputation

 **Root Cause**: The executable is not code-signed.
 SmartScreen blocks unsigned executables from unknown publishers as a security measure.
+Without code signing, each rebuild loses reputation.

 **Solution Options**: